 Human Resources provides services for prospective, new and existing employees.
 Contact Employee Relations for services based on a wide range of issues related to individual employment as well as organizational effectiveness and work environment issues.

-Bias Impact Response Team (BIRT)
+OIED Impact Response Team 9IRT)

 The university has confidential resource to address your concerns.
 See a list of resources below.